 Colombia was wracked by civil war throughout much of its post-independence history.
 Conflicts between Conservative and Liberal parties reached a peak during the La Violencia period (1948-58).
 With the emergence of the FARC in the 1960s tensions rose and conflict escalated between left-wing guerilla groups, right-wing paramilitary groups and the Colombian government.
-Landmines were a frequently used defensive and offensive device for the guerilla groups seeking to protect their claimed territory.
+Landmines were a frequently used defensive and offensive device for the guerilla groups (and paramilitary groups) seeking to protect their claimed territory.
 Thousands of innocent civilians, however, have fallen victim to these hidden ‘sleeping’ weapons.
 An estimated 800,000 Colombian civilians are at risk of stepping on a landmine as they walk to their fields, to school or to market.
 Groups like Mi Sangre are instrumental in the national efforts to remove landmines and protect civilians.

 Spanish Lesson on the Subjunctive

 In terms of using this song for a listening exercise, I find it would be more suited to a higher level Spanish student.
 The lyrics are not overly clear to an untrained ear and in some parts the lyrics are sung quite quickly.
 However, I do like this song for it use of the subjunctive.
 Juanes pointed out that this song is like a prayer.
 He is asking for love, peace and protection.
 These are not guarantees but hopes.
 The perfect environment in which the subjunctive mood thrives. 😉